BeccAllfor1/django-todo-list/README.md

 </p>

 **EPIC: Viewing Tasks and Responses**
-1. As a logged-in User I can view a list of tasks so that I can browse through and respond or read tasks allocated to me
+1. As a logged-in user I can view a list of tasks so that I can browse through and respond or read tasks allocated to me
 <p align="center">
 <img src="static/images/task_list.png" width="600" height="100%">